ZhengzheYang/sd-for-vm-telemetry/samples/README.md

 In the sample, we mount to /etc/file_sd, but this could be your choice.
-However, `file-sd-config` is a pre-compiled config map name and should not be changed if you are going to use the provided container.
+However, `file-sd-config` is a pre-compiled config map name and should not be changed if you are going to use the provided Docker image.
 You could use other names if you change the part of the code where we name the config map, re-build the binary and host your own Docker image.